Shipping Containers for Secure Storage

 - Lockbox: Cargo doors are mostly left operable when a shipping container is used as a storage unit.
 The doors can be protected via a simple lock.
 However, such locks are quite vulnerable.
 By adding additional security via a lockbox, the chances of intrusion are reduced to a greater extent.
 These lockboxes are welded to the door of the cargo to protect any lock cutting via intruders.

 You must understand the security issues and need to upgrade the security of shipping containers.
 Don’t worry.
 We can help you out with this task.
+We have very affordable container rentals so you can secure any and all of your goods temporarily – or long-term.
 To learn more about the safety and security of shipping containers, contact Carolina Containers.
 Call 919-562-9187.
+We have shipping containers available for both rental and sale!